 If you or someone you know are experiencing emotional distress, thoughts of suicide, or a mental health or substance use crisis, help is always available.
 For immediate assistance, call or text 988 or chat 988lifeline.org.

-BH LINK: BH Link is a walk-in, 24/7 community-based facility where clinicians connect people to immediate, stabilizing emergency behavioral health services, and long-term care and recovery supports.
-Serving all Rhode Islanders 18+, located at 975 Waterman Ave.
-East Providence, RI 02914.
+BH Link is a walk-in, 24/7 community-based facility where clinicians connect people to immediate, stabilizing emergency behavioral health services, and long-term care and recovery supports.
+Serving all Rhode Islanders 18+.
 We strive to create a safe, understanding, and calming place where we can meet your needs.

-211: Call 2-1-1 to be connected to a trained professional 24 hours per day/seven days per week with the appropriate resources you need in your community, 211 is a free and confidential service.
+Call 2-1-1 to be connected to a trained professional 24/7.
+211 can also connect you with the community resources.
+211 is a free and confidential service with translation services available.

 • Survivor-to-Survivor Tips for Recovery and Resiliency